 PET scan (positron emission tomography)

-PET scans use a radioactive glucose (a type of sugar), which can be seen by a special camera.
-The radioactive material is put into a vein in your arm.
+For a PET scan, a radioactive sugar called FDG is put into a vein in your arm.
 Because cancer cells are very active, they take in large amounts of the sugar.
+A special camera is then used to show the areas of radioactivity in the body.
 A PET scan can be more helpful than many x-rays because it scans the whole body.
-This test is useful to see whether the cancer has spread to the lymph nodes or to other places.
+This test is useful in seeing whether the cancer has spread to the lymph nodes or to other places.

-This is a type of x-ray that uses a dye to look at blood vessels.
+This is an x-ray test that uses a dye to look at blood vessels.
 It can show whether blood flow in an area is blocked or slowed by a tumor.
 It can also show if there are any abnormal blood vessels.
 The results help the doctors decide whether the cancer can be removed and helps them plan the surgery.

-Angiography can be uncomfortable because the radiologist who does it has to put a small tube (called a catheter) into the artery leading to the pancreas.
+X-ray angiography can be uncomfortable because the doctor who does it has to put a small tube (called a catheter) into the artery leading to the pancreas.
 Usually the catheter is put into an artery in the inner thigh and threaded up to the pancreas.
-Medicine called a local anesthetic is often used to numb the area before putting in the catheter.
+Medicine is used to numb the area before putting in the catheter.
 Then the dye is quickly put in to outline all the vessels while the x-rays are being taken.

-Other blood tests can help tell about a patient’s general state of health (such as liver, kidney, and bone marrow function).
+Other blood tests can help tell about a person’s general health (such as kidney and bone marrow function).
 These tests can also help the doctor decide if a patient will be able to go through the stress of a major operation.

-See Testing Biopsy and Cytology Specimens for Cancer to learn more about different types of biopsies, how the tissue is tested in the lab, and what the results will tell you.
-You can find it on our Web site, or call us for a free copy.
+See our document Testing Biopsy and Cytology Specimens for Cancer to learn more about different types of biopsies, how the samples are tested in the lab, and what the results will tell you.